 If you love pea soup, you’ll love this quick and easy vegan pea soup recipe made with frozen peas and simple ingredients.
 This post contains affiliate links.
 Please see my disclosures.

 I had an old blender pea soup recipe featured here before, but I felt it was time to update the recipe (and blog post) a bit.
 Don’t worry; this recipe is very similar to my old recipe, with a few tweaks that make the process easier and more streamlined.

 I just got home from a fun weekend in New York, and guess what?
-I came home to very cold weather, about four inches of snow, and a runny nose and sore throat.
+I came home to freezing weather, about four inches of snow, and a runny nose and sore throat.
 Ug!

-In order to make this vegan pea soup recipe, you just need a few fresh and healthy ingredients, many which I bet you already have at home.
+You need a few fresh and healthy ingredients to make this recipe, many of which I bet you already have at home.

 First off, you need a bag of frozen peas.
 The frozen peas are the star of the dish and give the soup its rich, green hue.

 Also, you need a couple of carrots and celery stalks, as well as a medium onion and four cloves of garlic.

 In addition to the vegetables, you’ll need some vegetable broth, dried rosemary, and, of course, Kosher salt and pepper.
 Pretty straightforward, right?

 You’ll cook up all the vegetables and blend them smoothly either in your high-speed blender, food processor or my favorite blending tool, the hand-held immersion blender (you must get one).